 Want to know exactly what you’d pay?
 Request a Lavu quote using CardFellow’s quote request tool.
 It’s completely free and private, so you can check your pricing to use Lavu with no pressure from sales reps and access expert customer support anonymously.

 Aside from the costs of credit card processing, Lavu has a service package for a single location and one for multiple locations.
 The packages feature free updates and 24/7 customer service.
-Only pricing for the single location is published, as follows:
+Lavu only publishes pricing for the single location package, which is as follows:

 The multiple location (enterprise) package has customized pricing based on business size.
 Additional terminals beyond the first machine are available at $20/month.

 You can install the Lavu POS software on your own iPad and be ready to go.
 You’ll also have the option to purchase accessories as needed.
-Available accessories include kitchen displays and printers, iPad stands, magnetic strip credit card readers, receipt printers, cash drawers, RFID readers and scales.
+Available accessories include kitchen displays and printers, iPad stands, magnetic strip credit card readers, receipt printers, cash drawers, RFID readers, and weight scales.

 The Lavu POS has plenty of handy features, especially for restaurants.
 Downside is that it's not Android compatible.